 Before conception, you will ovulate.
 This is where an egg (or, occasionally, more than one) moves from your ovaries to your uterus via one of your fallopian tubes.
 This happens about 12 to 14 days before you start your next period, and it’s when you’re the most fertile, making it the perfect time for trying to conceive.

 If a sperm meets the egg while it’s in the fallopian tube, it will become fertilised and move to the uterus, forming into a hollow ball of cells known as a blastocyst.
 The blastocyst will then implant itself into the walls of the uterus and become the embryo.
 The embryo then develops into the foetus, which will eventually become your new baby.

 But let’s not get too ahead of ourselves here.
 Before you and your partner make the life-changing decision to try to conceive, you both have a million and one different things to consider.
 The idea of becoming parents can be daunting, but as long as you approach your pregnancy journey one step at a time, following all the guidance that’s given to you by healthcare professionals, you will be fine.

 A healthy lifestyle for a healthy conception and pregnancy

 Chief among your considerations should be your current state of health.
 Unhealthy lifestyle choices (which are often 100 per cent avoidable) could possibly lead to complications, some of which are potentially very serious, down the road and may actually stop you from conceiving.
 Therefore, it’s best that you fix these habits now, at this early stage, instead of waiting until during your pregnancy.

-When trying to conceive, seeking out medical advice is not necessary if you and your partner are both in good health and are not experiencing any problems.
-Still, the following advice will make sure you’re on the right track to having a problem-free (or, at least, as problem-free as it can possibly be) pregnancy.
+When trying to conceive, seeking out medical guidance is not necessary if you and your partner are both in good health and are not experiencing any problems.
+Still, the following information will help put you on the right track to having a problem-free (or, at least, as problem-free as it can possibly be) pregnancy.

 The vital nutrients for pregnancy